atlasd-geo/atlasd/Contribution Guidelines.md

 - Once you've completed one, come back here to dive in.

 ## Issues
-Issues can be assigned the following labels.
-Please copy these all of these labels except for `toycontribution` into any new repo you create. toycontribution is reserved for the Atlasd Parent Repo.
+Issues can be assigned the labels below.
+If you make a new repo, please copy these all of these labels except for `toycontribution`; `toycontribution` is reserved for the Atlasd Parent Repo.

 #### `no code`
 Use this to mark an issue that can be potentially be resolved without any code.